 Helpful tips to help you perfect your scone making the next time:

-- Scones look a little flat one side: This could mean that when you cut your scones you pushed too hard through the dough and basically sealed down layers of it during baking.
+- Scones look a little flat on one side: This could mean that when you cut your scones you pushed too hard through the dough and basically sealed down layers of it during baking.
 Make sure you are using a very sharp knife or cutting implement and remember to dip the knife into flour before each cut.

 Nutrition